nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

   </tr>
 </table>

-Clinical Interpretation of test results in a text format.
+Clinical Interpretation of test results in a text format and notes written by performing organisation in addition to the interpretation.
+For example, the sample has haemolysed or has leaked.

 ### presentedForm ###